 From what I have said, it is clear that fellowship, brotherhood, in the Lord's work must be based upon a few fundamental things.
 These things make us babes in Christ and leave us to grow to manhood by feeding upon the Lord's provisions to that end.
 In this period of growth, the Lord does not feed all by exactly the same menu every day.
-He leaves to each the selection and use of that portion of the Lord's bounty that suits his dircumstances and desires.
-The result will inevitably be to produce of human beings who differentiaturally a group of Christians who also differ in their attitude toward really studied.
-This is where humility as a many questions.
+He leaves to each the selection and use of that portion of the Lord's bounty that suits his direction of the Lord's bounty that suits his directions that suits his inevitably be to produce of human beings a who also differ in their attitude toward many questions.